 The Kalman Fund for Undergraduate Research in the Sciences was established in 1999 by Ernest M. Kalman ’56 and his wife, Joan, in recognition of the benefits that accrue to all people through advances in the sciences.
 The fund makes possible faculty-mentored research projects in the sciences for exceptional Bucknell students.

-The Wayne E. and Margaret S. Manning Internship in the Botanical Sciences was established through a bequest from Wayne E. Manning, professor emeritus of botany, and member of Bucknell’s faculty from 1945-68, and his wife, Peg, who provided years of service to the collection.
-Awards from this fund shall be used for students engaged in summer research programs in the department of biology in order to encourage and prepare promising students for advanced graduate studies and careers in the botanical sciences.
+The Wayne E. & Margaret S. Manning Internship in the Botanical Sciences was established through a bequest from Wayne E. Manning, professor emeritus of botany, and member of Bucknell’s faculty from 1945-68, and his wife, Peg, who provided years of service to the collection.
+Awards from this fund shall be used for students engaged in summer research programs in the Department of Biology to encourage and prepare promising students for advanced graduate studies and careers in the botanical sciences.